g0sha1337/PolishCalc/README.md

 1) Tokenizing an expression for further processing
 2) Checking the entered expression for correctness, absence of errors
 3) Converting an expression to polish notation
-4) Calculating
+4) Calculation main expression (if expression without variables)
-5) Calculation of entered variables
+5) Calculation of entered variables for further calculation of the main expression

 ### First step - Tokenization